scbowler/react-props-bootstrap/README.md

 # React Props and Bootstrap Examples

-> This repo contains examples of using props to dynamicly create components that are styled with Bootstrap classes.
+> This repo contains examples of using props to dynamically create components that are styled with Bootstrap classes.
 Example components include Header, Jumbotron, Panel, and Button.
+>
 > <img src="https://github.com/scbowler/react-props-bootstrap/blob/master/zdemo_screenshot.jpg?raw=true">

 ### Packages Used